myousefnezhad/easyfmri-old/README.md

 ezfmri
 ```

-### How upgrade easy fMRI
+### How to upgrade easy fMRI

-For updating a new version, just replace the old files by the new files
+For updating a new version, just replace the old files with the new files.

 Note: default directory for easy fMRI is a hidden folder in `~/.easyfmri`